 Talismans

 Elden Ring features a robust collection of Talismans that greatly help players tweak their playstyles to their personal liking.
-Some of these simply raise your core stats, while others are capable of enhancing how powerful your skills are, or how quickly you cast spells.
+Some of these simply raise your core stats, while others can enhance how powerful your skills are or how quickly you cast spells.

-There are some of the best Talismans in the game, but we’re now going to highlight some that work really well for an Poison Build.
+There are some of the best Talismans in the game, but I’m now going to highlight some that work really well for a Poison Build.

 Radagon Icon

-Both Sorceries and Incantations have incredibly varied cast times in the game, and sometimes it’s nice to be able to skip those along.
-And for exactly those situations, we have the Radagon Icon.
+Both Sorceries and Incantations have incredibly varied cast times in the game, and sometimes, it’s nice to be able to skip those along.
+For exactly those situations, I have the Radagon Icon.

 In terms of this build, this allows you to deploy both the Poison Armament and Poison Mist Incantations much faster than usual.
-A faster cast time for the Mist in particular means that you can cover more area and Poison larger groups of enemies at a time.
+A faster cast time for the Mist, in particular, means you can cover more area and Poison larger groups of enemies at a time.

 Flock’s Canvas Talisman